AirWalk-Digital/airview/packages/airview-cms/README.md

 1. A flexible React CMS, it can suit the needs of any project via a provided configuration
 2. A set of React hooks, these simplify the request of CMS data from the remote repository
-3. A React components for inline, real-time WYSIWYG markdown editing
+3. React components for inline, real-time WYSIWYG markdown editing

 ### Collections